RECETOX/specdatri_reporting/README.md

 1: Do not push local development changes from `tmp` folder and `reports` folder.
 In fact do not edit them at all !!!

-2: When testing with `act` do not use a token that has the permission to make push requests else your test data wil mess with "production" data
+2: When testing with `act` do not use a token that has the permission to make push requests else your test data will mess with "production" data

 3: When testing with `act` know that the push may fail due to the fact that you can't directly push to main

 4: Always,I repeat always devlop on another branch not main and never push directly to main.

 5: You need tokens to test the code locally, place said tokens in `example.env` and change the filename to `.env`

+6: When testing with act files will be created in the docker image but never written to your file system.

 ### Running tests: